 If the issue is not resolved once this process has been exhausted, an external review can be requested via SPSO.

-Further information is available at: http://www.homeargyll.co.uk/
+Further information is available at www.valuingcomplaints.org.uk

 While we aim to provide the best possible service to our tenants and all other individuals or organisations that come into contact with the partners, we recognise that there will be occasions when we fall short of the standards we have set ourselves, and that improvements come from recognising and addressing these.